rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Configuration.md

 * **NeedsWelcome** : If set to 1, will not activate the equipment if the user has not signed into the **Zone** yet today.
 * **TempLimit** : Whole degrees Celsius, if any part of the ACS gets above this temperature it locks out the equipment.
 Set to 0 to disable.
 * **NetworkMode** : Not currently used.
 Eventually will let you set WiFi only, ethernet only, or both.
 * **Frequency** : Time in seconds between regular status reports to the server.
-Reccomended 10 to 40.
+Recommended 10 to 40.
 * **NoBuzzer** : Set to 1 to turn off buzzer tones and (if applicable) other audio outputs from the Core.
 * **DebugMode** : If 1, sends verbose running data to the Serial output.